orkunirsoy/orkunirsoy.github.io/index.md

 ## Hello,
-I am a first year PhD student in Electrical and Computer Engineering department at Carnegie Mellon University.
-I received my Bachelor's and Master's degree in Industrial Engineering from Boğaziçi University in Turkey.
-During my studies, I was exposed to a wide range of application areas, but I am particularly passionate about addressing social issues from a complex systems perspective.
-In terms of methodology, my research interests intersect data science, network science, and simulation whereas I focus on problems prevalent in social sciences such as polarization, misinformation, opinion dynamics.
-I am currently working on topics such as cascading failures, multiple topic opinion diffusion on social networks, and early indicators of offline violence in online conspiracy theories with my advisor Osman Yağan.
-This page showcases exemplars of my Master's and Bachelor's work.
-You may use the navigation bar at the top to access further information.
-Please do not hesitate to contact me with any inquiries.
+I am a PhD student in Electrical and Computer Engineering at Carnegie Mellon University, specializing in AI/ML applications for complex systems analysis.
+I received my Bachelor's and Master's degrees in Industrial Engineering from Boğaziçi University in Turkey.

+My research focuses on applying machine learning and network science to address social challenges, including polarization, misinformation, and opinion dynamics.
+I work on topics such as cascading failures, multi-topic opinion diffusion on social networks, and early indicators of offline violence in online conspiracy theories under the guidance of Prof. Osman Yağan.

+I am currently seeking summer internship opportunities in AI/ML, data science, and software engineering roles where I can apply my research skills to real-world problems.
+My technical expertise spans Python, machine learning frameworks, network analysis, and simulation modeling.

+Please feel free to explore my research, projects, and publications using the navigation above.
+I welcome inquiries about potential collaborations or internship opportunities.

 Orkun.